itchio/butler/docs/launcher-integration.md

 Anything else nonzero is a regular failure.
 The JSON lines only appear with `--json`.

+**Running it as a subprocess.** Practical details for the spawning side:

+  * Read stdout line by line and keep draining until the process exits.
+    `log` lines are butler's log stream, worth mirroring into your own logs; `launch/needs-app` and `launch/profile-not-found` are the
+    payloads behind exit codes 3 and 4.
+  * Pass your environment through untouched. butler forwards it to the game, which is what makes overlays and other preloads work.
+  * To stop the game, send butler SIGTERM or SIGINT.
+It terminates the game's process group, records the play session, and exits 0.
+A second signal means "exit immediately" and skips that cleanup.
+  * On Unix, spawn butler in its own process group (`setpgid`).
+If it shares yours, a terminal Ctrl+C reaches it directly and your forwarded copy becomes its second signal.
+  * On Windows, butler is a console binary: spawn with `CREATE_NO_WINDOW` if your launcher is a GUI process.
+To make a force-killed launcher take the game down with it, put butler in a kill-on-close job object;
+    butler already does the same for the game.

 `butler launch` never migrates the database and refuses to run when the database's schema version doesn't match its own, so invoke the same butler